Emil-H-Uhlin/trigger-finger/README.md

 ```
 </details>

 I transitioned into this game-object and component system as my previous solution was inconventient and difficult to work with (ei. having GameObject be an interface that implemented update()- and draw()-functions) when dealing with different collision behaviours.
 Colliding with a game object is much easier than colliding with some object.

+This solution is also very <b>reusable</b>, which means I can use it for future game projects.

 ## Features
 ### <i>"Physics"</i>